Advice and Tips for Planning Your Boundary Waters (BWCAW) Canoe Trip

 9) Pick an entry point and route that fits your interests, request a reservation, and reserve your required entry permit

 A quota entry permit is required for all BWCAW camping trips launching from May 1 through September 30.
 One entry permit is good for a group of up to nine people.
 Permits are allotted based upon a specific entry point and entry date.
 Once you’ve decided on your preferred entry date(s) and entry point(s), request a reservation with Ely Outfitting Company.
 We will check permit availability and reserve your required entry permit (if requested and available).
 Alternatively, you may reserve your own entry permit.
-Entry permits for summer 2024 become available on a first-come, first-served basis on January 31, 2024.
+Entry permits for summer 2024 became available on a first-come, first-served basis on January 31, 2024.
 For best availability, it is best to reserve your permit ASAP.
 The longer you wait the more flexibility you may need for your preferred entry point and entry date.

 10) Reserve your lodging for before and/or after your canoe trip